cartesi/rollups-contracts/README.md

 ## Documentation

 A more in-depth documentation on the contracts can be found [here](./docs/contracts.md).

+A tutorial on how to deploy core contracts can be found [here](.docs/deploying.md).

-A tutorial on how to deploy core and applcation specific contracts can be found [here](.docs/deployment.md).
+A tutorial to interact with the core contracts and deploy applcation specific contracts can be found [here](.docs/interacting.md).

 ## Use cases